GoogleChrome/chrome-extensions-samples/api-samples/webRequest/http-auth/http-auth.md

 # webRequest.onAuthRequired

-This sample demonstrates the use of the `webRequest.onAuthRequired` listener to detect an authentication request and log the user into designated site.
+This sample demonstrates the `webRequest.onAuthRequired` listener to detect an authentication request and log the user into the designated site.

 ## Overview